 To be 100% sure, it’s best to ask your local coffee shop directly about what ingredients they use.

 That said, a lot of the time it’s either lactose-free milk or yogurt with a yummy treat on top.

 Are Puppuccinos Safe?

 This leads us to the most important question there is – Are Puppuccinos safe?
 The short answer is that it depends on your dog and the ingredients.
-Most adult dogs are lactose intolerant and shouldn’t indulge in saturated fat and sugar 🙅🙅
+Many adult dogs are lactose intolerant and shouldn’t indulge in saturated fat and sugar 🙅🙅

 On top of that, individual businesses may use different ingredients for the Puppuccinos they are selling.
 If you’re concerned, ask what their ingredients are before you order 🙋🐶